American Girl: Girl of the Year

 Girl of the Year is a line created by American Girl where it features one doll year round.
 The doll has its accessories and merchandise and her own story.
-The first Girl of the Year was in the year 2001, which was Lindsey Bergman and the current Girl of the Year, as of 2026, is Raquel Reyes.
-Listed below are the dolls who have been Girl of the Year from 2001 to 2026.
+The first Girl of the Year was in the year 2001, which was Lindsey Bergman, who was launched at a "contemporary character" and later repopsitioned as the initial character in the Girl of Year series.
+The current Girl of the Year as of 2027 is Daisy Davenport.
+Listed below are the dolls who have been Girl of the Year from 2001 to 2027.